getsimpletool/mcp-sse-proxy/README.md

 ## Description

-This script acts as a proxy between an MCP (Message Channel Protocol) server using STDIO (standard input/output) transport and a client using SSE (Server-Sent Events) transport.
+This script acts as a proxy between an MCP (Model Context Protocol) server using STDIO (standard input/output) transport and a client using SSE (Server-Sent Events) transport.
 It bridges the communication gap by converting MCP STDIO communication to the SSE protocol, enabling real-time data streaming over web connections.

 **Communication Diagram:**